SDK Quick Start

 How does this actually work?

 • sp.metadata(...) and @sp.trace both push metadata onto a contextvars.ContextVar that the wrapper reads when emitting each row.
-They never touch the HTTP body, so they work for everyprovider, including Gemini, Deepgram, and ElevenLabs whose SDKs don't accept extra_body. sp.metadata() is a context manager (block scope); @sp.trace is a decorator (function scope).
+They never touch the HTTP body, so they work for everyprovider, including Gemini, AWS Bedrock, Deepgram, and ElevenLabs whose SDKs (or strictly-validated request bodies) don't accept extra_body. sp.metadata() is a context manager (block scope); @sp.trace is a decorator (function scope).
 Both reset on exit (also on exception).

 • OpenAI & Anthropic extra_body is read out and stripped from the kwargs before the request leaves the SDK, so the provider never sees sp_metadata.
 Other extra_body keys (user, anthropic_beta, etc.) flow through unchanged.